clorislili/ManipLLM/README.md

   bash finetune.sh

 ## Model Testing
-The public code only infers on the final prompt without chain-of-thought, predicting the pose directly.
+- The public code only infers on the final prompt without chain-of-thought, predicting the pose directly.

-Remember to add the checkpoints of [CLIP](https://disk.pku.edu.cn/link/AA93FF7210CF0D4F428850C0F520C81453), [LLaMa](same with the process in training), and [LLaMa-Adapter](https://disk.pku.edu.cn/link/AA682A19DB7FDA4028B112449D24BBC308) under /ManipLLM/test/ckpts as well.
+- Remember to add the checkpoints of [CLIP](https://disk.pku.edu.cn/link/AA93FF7210CF0D4F428850C0F520C81453), [LLaMa](same with the process in training), and [LLaMa-Adapter](https://disk.pku.edu.cn/link/AA682A19DB7FDA4028B112449D24BBC308) under /ManipLLM/test/ckpts as well.

-Download the released [ManipLLM](todo) checkpoint or use your own trained checkpoint.
-Remember to change the line5 in test.sh accordingly to the dir you placed the ckpts.
+- We release tewo checkpoints: checkpoint-9-ori.pth and checkpoint-9.pth. checkpoint-9-ori is the checkpoint we use for our paper, while checkpoint-9.pth is the model we trained latter.
+Since there are randomness in data collection, these two models are differ in training data.
+Note that, the provided testing dataset is different from the ones in paper, so you may result in slightly different results compared with the results in paper.
+Download the released [checkpoint-9-ori](https://pan.baidu.com/s/1kh_LO7W7TnnrpPzI4khw0Q?pwd=cipc) or [checkpoint-9.pth](https://pan.baidu.com/s/1bwCEBDMe1_iGdfMCtNzvsA?pwd=5g52) or use your own trained checkpoint.
+The link we provide is baiduyun downloading link.
+If you need a google drive download link, send your google account via email to xl3062@columbia.edu, then we will share the link with you.
+Remember to change the line5 in test.sh to the dir you placed the ckpts.

-Download OUR [test data](https://disk.pku.edu.cn/link/AA103C5B00398E4E4089903CB06AC09D8C) or collect the test data by your own.
+- Download OUR [test data](https://disk.pku.edu.cn/link/AA103C5B00398E4E4089903CB06AC09D8C) or collect the test data by your own.
 The downloaded 'test_data' folder should be unziped under /ManipLLM/data_collection/data.
 Download [partnet mobility](https://sapien.ucsd.edu/downloads) urdf from its official website and place under /ManipLLM/data_collection/asset.

-The testing requires the server to has a least 40g memory.
+- The testing requires the server to has a least 40g memory.
 This command will first use the model to infer on all the test samples, and then interact with object in the simulator (SAPIEN).

   ```bash
   cd ./ManipLLM/test